 This material is copyrighted by M. Kirby Moore.
 Reproduction without permission is prohibited.
 To support Kirby in his business and blogging efforts, please visit Kirby’s website.
+More recently, I have begun teaching Astrology classes on Trauma-Informed Astrology, see http://www.traumainformedastrology.com for more!
 Thank you for visiting!

 I think my first blog post will be about my house.
 As I attend UVa, I rent a beautiful house, which is above a Zendo (Zen Buddhist temple).
 I am able to walk to all my classes – quite a hike to some – but it prevents excessive driving.
 When one first enters my home, a picture of an ancient Quan Yin statue greets you, and you can say “hello Quan Yin.”
 In the living room is a picture of Green Tara which one of my teachers generously gave to me – it has been in the offices of healing facilitators for the past 25 years (I hope she benefits many beings while in my “possession”).
 Someone said the plant in my living room is a prayer plant – it is thriving whatever it is (yay!).